 - Subscriber Lock.
 Blocks all SIM cards except the original.
 This means that even buying another SIM card from the original carrier will not be usable after you insert it into your iPhone.
 Evidently, this is the biggest restriction you can have.

-If you have any of these carrier locks on your iPhone and you wish to remove them, the next step is to unlock iPhone for any carrier.
+If you have any of the carrier locks on your iPhone and you wish to remove them, the next step is to unlock iPhone.

 Part 2.
 Top 2 Ways to Resolve iPhone “SIM Not Supported”

-Method #1 – Fix iPhone “SIM Not Supported” by Contacting Carrier
+Method #1 – Fix iPhone “SIM Not Supported/Valid” by Contacting Carrier

 This is one of the most popular methods since it is free if you’ve already finished the payment plan in the contract.
 If there are still several months before the contract finish, you’ll have to wait until it ends or try the IMEI unlocking service.

-Before using this method, you need to check which carrier is your iPhone locked to.
-One of our favorite IMEI checker is DoctorUnlock iPhone Carrier Check, this is not free – costs $3.
+As discussed, before using this method you need to check which carrier is your iPhone locked to with a reliable iPhone Carrier Checker.

 After knowing which carrier is your iPhone locked to, you can now contact the carrier.
 Nowadays you’ll find that most carriers allow their customers to unlock an iPhone.
 There are 3 steps for doing this.